 The radiographers will position you on the couch of the machine using the tattoo dots on your skin or the pen marks on the mask.
-It is important for you to stay relaxed and still.
-A team of radiographers work together in the treatment room and you will hear them giving each other instructions and information relating to your treatment.
-The radiographers will leave the room to switch on the machine.
-You will only be alone for a few moments at a time.
-The radiographers will be watching you on a closed circuit TV monitor.
+It is important for you to stay relaxed and still during treatment.

+The team of radiographers work together in the treatment room and you will hear them giving each other instructions and information relating to your treatment.